 Please note, the park closes for a seasonal transition period from early October to early January as well as from March to mid-May.
 Please call the park if you are traveling in those times to confirm if the park is open.

 Mount Carleton’s serviced roads provide access to many groomed trails within the park during the winter months.
 If you're a snowmobiler, ride up to our park on our safe, groomed trails and discover a unique and incomparable way to experience the park

 Park gates are open during daylight hours from January until March.

 If you’re a cross-country skier or snowshoe enthusiast, Mount Carleton’s groomed trails are for you.
-Skies and snowshoes are provided by the Friends of Mount Carleton free of charge for day use.
+Skis and snowshoes are provided by the Friends of Mount Carleton for day use.
 You can also ice fish for perch, trout and landlocked salmon on Big Nictau Lake (bring your angling license and your equipment).
 If you’re a camper, there’s no need to hang up your camping gear just yet!
 Enjoy the park camping experience all year round, even in winter ($10 nightly fee; reservations required, pleas contact the park directly).

 * Winter camping at Mount Carleton provincial park is un-serviced with limited access to amenities.
 Campers should be experienced in winter wilderness camping for this experience.
 Contact the park directly for more information at (506) 235-0793. *

 Mount Carleton Provincial Park Campground

 Mount Carleton Provincial Park is home to 4 different campgrounds for campers at every experience level, plus 2 heritage cabin sites.